Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 Let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project.
 SDL provides it's releases on their [GitHub](https://github.com/libsdl-org/SDL/releases) page.
 We will be using ``FetchContent_Declare`` and ``FetchContent_MakeAvailable`` commands to download SDL and extract it on specific directory.

-_Here's the basic example that downloads and extracts SDL for MSVC:_
+_Basic example that downloads and extracts SDL for MSVC:_
 ```cmake
 if ( WIN32 )
     set( SDL2_DOWNLOAD_URL "https://github.com/libsdl-org/SDL/releases/download/release-2.28.1/SDL2-devel-2.28.1-VC.zip" )